dansand/resistance-safe-houses/README.md

 ## Step  3:

-Start a new file in github, using the newfile `button`.
+Start a new file in github, using the 'newfile' button.
 You will need to do this in __Your Fork__.
 Make sure you:

-* create this file in the `geojsons` directory
+* create this file in the `geojsons` directory (by clicking on that directory)
 * name this file with the .geojson extension

 Once you have created the file, paste in the contents of your geojson